mikeq/ps-tools-react/README.md

 ### What it does

-This script sets up your project environment with everything required for linting, formatting and testing of your Javascript project (React).
+This script sets up your project environment with everything required for formatting of your Javascript project (React).

 It will install these npm packages

-- eslint
 - prettier
-- jest
-- @testing-library/react
 - eslint-config-prettier
 - eslint-plugin-prettier
-- eslint-plugin-react
-- eslint-plugin-jsx-a11y
 - husky
 - lint-staged

+Using Create React App to initialise your project will automatically install the following:

+- eslint
+- @testing-library/react

 The following resource files are created in the root of your project `.eslintrc.json` and `.prettierrc`, these define the rules for linting and formatting.